uhd-urz/properpath/README.md

 ProperPath(path=/Users/username, actual=('~',), kind=dir, exists=True, is_symlink=False, err_logger=<RootLogger root (WARNING)>)
 ```

-If you already have a script or a project where you've used `from pathlib import Path`, and if you're feeling
+There's also [Pydantic and Rich-pretty-printing](#integrations) support.
+If you already have a script or a project
-adventurous (!), you can try the following:
+where you've used `from pathlib import Path`, and if you're feeling adventurous (!), try the following:

 ```python
 from properpath import P as Path